GENERAL QUESTIONS ABOUT LGC:

 Is the SAT or ACT better?
 When is the best time to take the exams?

 On a general level, students often find the SAT to be more generous with time per question, but the ACT to be more straightforward in terms of content.
-Several factors contribute to choosing a test, however, and Laura George and our Parent Liaisons help each student determine which test is the better fit.
+Several factors contribute to choosing a test, however, and Laura George and our Parent Liaisons work together to help each student determine which test is the better fit.
+All US colleges and universities accept either test with no preference.

 Contrary to popular belief, there is no “easier” test at a certain time of year.
-All tests are normed appropriately, so that scoring is consistent across all exams.
-Many factors contribute to determining the best time of year to take exams, including Math level at school, student schedules and obligations at different times of the year, and college application deadlines.
+All tests are normed appropriately so that scoring is consistent across all exams.
+Many factors contribute to determining the best time of year to take exams, including math class level at school, student schedules and obligations at different times of the year, and college application deadlines.
 Our Parent Liaisons assist each family with determining an appropriate testing timeline for each student.

 What is diagnostic testing?
 Is there a fee?